Woman arrested in West Jordan, indicted for possession, alleged intent to distribute drugs including 11,700 fentanyl pills | Gephardt Daily

 The woman, 31-year-old Martha Isela Navarro Chapas of West Jordan, allegedly possessed and intended to distribute large amounts of narcotics including heroin, methamphetamine and 11,700 fentanyl pills.

-A statement issued by the Department of Justice, US Attorney’s Office, District of Utah, says says that Navarro Chaps “and other members of a drug trafficking organization were believed to be distributing large quantities of narcotics in the District of Utah.
+A statement issued by the Department of Justice, US Attorney’s Office, District of Utah, says that Navarro Chapas “and other members of a drug trafficking organization were believed to be distributing large quantities of narcotics in the District of Utah.

 “On March 21, 2024, federal agents with the FBI Wasatch Metro Drug Task Force arrested Chapas.
 Agents advised Chapas they had two search warrants for her residences in West Jordan, Utah.

-“During the arrest, agents also seized approximately 23.35 (package weight) grams of suspected fentanyl pills, approximately 2.05 grams (package weight) of field-tested positive cocaine, and $1,318, that Chapas possessed.
-Shortly thereafter, during the execution of the search warrant at the first residence, agents seized 2,287 grams (package weight) of field-tested positive methamphetamine, 953 grams (package weight) of field-tested positive fentanyl, which included an estimated 9,500 pills, and 417 grams (package weight) of field-tested positive heroin.
+“During the arrest, agents also seized approximately 23.35 (package weight) grams of suspected fentanyl pills, approximately 2.05 grams (package weight) of field-tested-positive cocaine, and $1,318 that Chapas possessed.
+Shortly thereafter, during the execution of the search warrant at the first residence, agents seized 2,287 grams (package weight) of field-tested-positive methamphetamine, 953 grams (package weight) of field-tested-positive fentanyl, which included an estimated 9,500 pills, and 417 grams (package weight) of field-tested-positive heroin.

 “During the execution of the search warrant at the second residence, agents seized 219 grams (package weight) of suspected fentanyl pills, which contained an estimated 2,200 pills.
 Agents also seized $25,598.”